guillaume-haerinck/cube-beast-editor/doc/README.md

 As the **4rd iteration** of its creators to create a 3D data-driven real-time application, we knew that we could build something better out of our past mistakes, but **a lot was still to learn**.
 [Mirrors, lasers and robots](https://github.com/guillaume-haerinck/imac-tower-defense) helped us to reason about the communication inside of our app, and playground apps for [OpenGL](https://github.com/guillaume-haerinck/opengl-playground) and [DirectX](https://github.com/guillaume-haerinck/directx11-playground) gave us good intuitions to abstract our render engine.
 Do you want to know what this first version of Beast Voxel Editor teached us ?

-Through this document, we will describe as simply and thoroughly as we can our development process.
-We will talk about the problems we ecountered, the solutions we found for them, and the missing bits of this first version (because we can make a good software, but we can't make time).
+Through this document, we will describe as simply and thoroughly as possible our development process.
+We will explain the problems we ecountered, the solutions we found for them, and the missing bits of this first version (because we can make a good software, but we can't make time).

 ## I - Planning, research and analysis